internetarchive/brozzler/job-conf.rst

 a subdomain, and the string "wp-login.php?action=logout" is found somewhere in the url.

-Brozzler applies these logical steps to decide whether a page url is in or out of scope:
+Brozzler applies these logical steps to decide whether a url is in or out of
+scope:

 1. If the number of hops from seed is greater than ``max_hops``, the url is **out of scope**.